-Strong virtual teams are based on strong interpersonal relationships where there is mutual trust.
-Of course, it takes more time to develop this from a distance.
+Strong virtual teams are based on solid interpersonal relationships where there is mutual trust.
+Of course, it takes more time to develop this when team members are not working together in person.

 If at all possible, make time to periodically meet with your team in person.
 Our own research shows the most successful virtual teams meet in person within the first 90 days.
 Meeting at regular intervals, such as once a quarter or every six months, will also help keep the momentum going.
 In the absence of face-to-face contact, meet with team members regularly via video.
 We also recommend making time for more casual non-work conversation in between formal meetings.